Chart Color Schemes

 Lutwyche features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Lutwyche's dwelling structure, as per the latest Census, consisted of 18.6% houses and 81.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-Brisbane metro had 36.5% houses and 63.6% other dwellings.
-Home ownership in Lutwyche was at 12.6%, with mortgaged dwellings at 19.8% and rented ones at 67.6%.
-The median monthly mortgage repayment was $1,820, below Brisbane metro's average of $2,167.
+Lutwyche's dwelling structure in its latest Census comprised 18.6% houses and 81.4% other dwellings.
+In comparison, Brisbane metro had 36.5% houses and 63.6% other dwellings.
+Home ownership in Lutwyche was at 12.6%, with mortgaged dwellings at 19.8% and rented dwellings at 67.6%.
+The median monthly mortgage repayment in the area was $1,820, below Brisbane metro's average of $2,167.
 Median weekly rent in Lutwyche was $395, compared to Brisbane metro's $410.
 Nationally, Lutwyche's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing